Sultan-Othman-Adekoya/roadscan/README.md

 ## 🚀 Deployment

-You can deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) by pushing it to GitHub with the correct structure and config.
+You can deploy this app on [Streamlit Cloud](https://streamlit.io/cloud)